Colorado AI Act Jun 30, 2026 | EU AI Act Aug 2, 2026 | California ADMT Jan 1, 2026

 Capability GRC Platforms GLACIS

-Policy documentation Documents what you say you do Also documents policies
+Policy documentation Documents what you say you do Documents policies AND proves they executed at inference time

 SOC 2 / ISO 27001 Core strength Maps to these + AI frameworks